 The church requires a few things of all those who wish to live a Consecrated Virgin life.
 A Consecrated Virgin should follow and practice the following:

-- That they have never married or lived in public or open violation of chastity; the vow of chastity must be free from all affection for, and engagement to another person at the time of their consecration.
+- That they have never married or lived in public or open violation of chastity; the public resolution of chastity must be free from all affection for, and engagement to another person at the time of their consecration.

 - That they possess sufficient maturity and personality integration needed for living a life of prayer and service within society.
 The Church has never stated an upper age limit.